casdoor/casdoor-website/docs/provider/oauth/Weibo.md

 ## Weibo ✔️

-Weibo's developer account application is not difficult, but the speed is relatively slow.
-It takes about 2-3 days.
+Applying for a developer account with Weibo is not difficult, but the process can be slow, taking about 2-3 days.

-Visit [Developer Website](https://open.weibo.com/developers/basicinfo), filling in basic information and waiting for a long review...
+To get started, visit the [Developer Website](https://open.weibo.com/developers/basicinfo) and fill in the required basic information.
+Then, you will need to wait for a thorough review...

-After the review is approved, you can get the Client Id and Client Secret.
+Once your application is approved, you will receive the Client Id and Client Secret.